Frequently Asked Questions

 Q. "How do I maintain my teak product?"

 A. These teak products are as close to maintenance free as you can get.
 They resist mold or mildew and will maintain its beauty whether finished or unfinished.
 To maintain the finished look is no different than polishing your wood furniture.
 Every few months, simply apply teak oil (available in any hardware store) to the surface of your product with a cloth.
 This process takes only a few minutes and will renew the finish on your teak product.
 Of course, you can choose to let the teak age naturally.
 In time the teak oil will dissipate and the teak's natural oil content will continue to ward off mold and mildew.
-For more information on the care and cleaning of teak, click here.
+For more information on the care and cleaning of teak, click on our page.

 Q. "How do I wash off my teak product?"